noise-lab/automated-dns-censorship/README.md

 (get_best_model folder)

 a) get_best_model.py
 This file is used to get and store the best model for each combination of classifier, training and testing scenario.
-Please modify the name of classifier, training and testing scenario  and seed where the data was generated to get the desired best performing model
+Please modify the name of classifier, training and testing scenario  and seed where the data was generated to get the desired best performing model.
+Note that the script supports grid parameter search to yield the optimal model, users are encouraged to update the parameter search setting accordingly in the script as they see fit.

 ### 5. Get output from the stored model
 a) get_output.py